erinhay/outreach/README.md

 plt.style.use('./style/style.mplstyle')
 ```

-### Sutton Trust Computer Science Summer School at Cambridge University
+### Year 12 / Ages 17-18

-For the Sutton Trust Summer School hosted by the computer science department at Cambridge, we developed an interactive coding tutorial on detecting exoplanets using real Kepler Space Telescope data.
-The tutorial guides students through basic computations relating to Kepler's Third Law and plotting exoplanet transits in python.
-This resource was first developed for students in Year 12 (age 17-18) and the exercises are best suited to students with GCSE/high-school level background in physics and some exposure to coding in python (1-2 previous classes), but are friendly to students who have no prior coding experience.
+The `discovering_exoplanets_SuttonTrust.ipynb` (accessible below) was developed for students in Year 12 (age 17-18) and the exercises are best suited to students with GCSE/high-school level background in physics and some exposure to coding in python (1-2 previous classes), but are friendly to students who have no prior coding experience.
 Thanks to **Francis Rigby** and **[helper name]** for their help in preparing the materials and presenting it at the summer school!

-This resource is in the form of a jupyter notebook.
-Jupyter notebooks are virtual "notebook" environments in which astronomers code.
-One way of using jupyter notebooks is through Google's coding platform "Google Colab."
-All the information you need about how to use a notebook in Google Colab is contained within the tutorial.
 Clicking on the following link will take you directly to a Google Colab page where you can start learning:
 [https://githubtocolab.com/erinhay/outreach/blob/main/Discovering-Exoplanets/discovering_exoplanets_SuttonTrust.ipynb](https://githubtocolab.com/erinhay/outreach/blob/main/Discovering-Exoplanets/discovering_exoplanets_SuttonTrust.ipynb)

 If you would prefer to git clone the repository and run it locally on your device, replace this block of code: